The Brown Creek Loop

 The trailhead is on Drury Parkway.
 From the Elk Prairie visitor center, drive north past the Big Tree wayside, then park at the second pullout on your right.
 The South Fork trailhead is well marked.

 The South Fork Trail climbs steeply through attractive redwood uplands.
 Going in this direction, you'll see a lot of the bleached, light-grey redwoods which on a sunny day can make the forest brilliant.
 The redwoods are pretty good-sized at first, but as you climb they get smaller and less interesting.
+The trail levels out a little as it reaches a little ridgetop dense with dull-looking huckleberry shrubs and leafy salal.

 The Rhododendron Trail crosses Brown Creek on a new footbridge and then reaches the Brown Creek Trail.
 At the four-way trail intersection, the memorial grove trail to your right is cut off by a gigantic tree (which fell in early 2006) about a hundred yards up the trail.
 Straight ahead, the Rhododendron Trail continues up the hillside.
 Turn left to follow the Brown Creek Trail.